Ezward/Esp32CameraRover2/README.md

 #### Debugging Web Application
-TODO: describe local web server and index_unbundled.html
+TODO: describe local web server and index_unbundled.html We can server the web application using a web server on the machine running your IDE.
+It does not actually communicate to the rover, but it does allow you to make changes to the web application and quickly check them.

 ```
 $ cd client
 $ python -m SimpleHTTPServer
 Serving HTTP on 0.0.0.0 port 8000 ...
 ```
+- Goto the url `http://127.0.0.1:8000/index_unbundled.html` to see the local version of the client app.

+## Web Application UI
+- Camera Control
+- Rover Telemetry
+  - Motor Telemetry
+  - Pose Telemetry
+- Rover Control
+  - Turtle Control
+  - Tank Control
+  - Joystick Control
+  - Path Following (TBD)
+- Rover Calibration
+  - Motor Stall
+  - Motor Speed

 ### Rover control
 Controlling the rover is done with the web application.
 There are 3 control modes;